-Drug Evaluation Committee 2010-38 Bulk filing of records to be kept by the investigator and the head of the investigational site
+Drug Evaluation Committee 2010-38 Collective filing of records to be kept by investigators and the head of Investigator Site

 Related classification: Record keeping